JosephDelaneJanicki/Cursed-Philosophers-Table/README.md

 Update 6:

   I have an array of philosophers allocated to my gpu.
 I'll be following a similar process to allocate the forks and from there I should be good to envoke the kernel from main and manage the simulation from there.

+Update 7:

+  Forks are now allocated.
+Ill be putting a pin on host code for noe and make the actual kernel itself.
+  I;m still considering wether to do a block per philosopher with a thread per fork or to jsut do a thread per philosopher. there are pros and cons and I want to choose a solution based on scaleability, modularity, and ability to smoothly interact with the forks and philosophers to allow more solutions to deadlock.